ivnvxd/pyquest/markdown/02_data_manipulation_and_processing.md

     any(lst5): False

 `all()` and `any()` can also be used with generator expressions, which are similar to list comprehensions but do not create a list in memory.
+Instead, they generate elements one at a time.
+This can be useful when working with large datasets.

 ```python